Kanaderu/iotsite/README.md

 ### Building Frontend React

 React is used to build the frontend dashboard.
 Using React and Django involves the integration of two separate web development frameworks.
 Integration is being peformed with the used of webpack and node/yarn.
 The react app is stored into the `dashboard` folder.
-To build the `dashboard` app, `npm` is need to be installed.
-Run the following commands to build the `dashboard` react project using `yarn`.
+To build the `dashboard` app, `npm` and/or `yarn` needs to be installed.
+Run the following commands to build the `dashboard` react project.

 ```
 cd dashboard/
-yarn install
+yarn            # install node_modules/ packages
-yarn run start
+yarn build      # build the production setup
 ```

 Inplace of `yarn`, `npm` can be used instead using the following commands.

 ```
 cd dashboard/
-npm install
+npm install     # install node_modules/ packages
-npm run start
-npm run watch # persist updates
+npm run build   # build the production setup
 ```

 ## Running Development Mode